 Living our lives honestly should be a basic human right.
 The denial of this fundamental consideration became a groundbreaking flash point for our nation’s LGBTQ community on June 28, 1969.
 A routine police raid on the Stonewall Inn in Greenwich Village, New York City, turned into a riot.

-After years of enduring harassment based on their sexuality, the gay men at Stonewall stood their ground.
+After years of enduring harassment based on their sexuality, the men at Stonewall stood their ground.
 They fought back.
-Their resistance was an unprecedented shot heard around the world.
-Things began to change.
+Their resistance was an unprecedented shot heard around the world, and things began to change.

 We remember, honor and celebrate that historic turning point each June with Pride Month.
-It’s still a little complicated.
+But it is still a little complicated.
 If you identify as transgender, lesbian or bisexual, you understand.
 When someone asks you to explain the difference between gay and queer, you do your best.

-No matter how much love the public shows Rupaul and Neil Patrick Harris, it isn’t just about celebrities.
-They’d be the first to agree with that.
-LGBTQ or straight, we’re all the same as we work to make the most of the hands we have been dealt.
+No matter how much love the public shows Neil Patrick Harris and Rupaul, it isn’t just about celebrities.
+They would be the first to agree with that.
+LGBTQ or straight, we are all the same as we work to make the most of the hands we have been dealt.
 We try not to let it get complicated.
 We stay focused on loving and supporting each other.